I am Pregnant...How do I Prepare for Having a Baby?

-Preparing for Baby: Next Steps
+Prepare for Having a Baby: Next Steps

 Find a Provider: Des Moines OB/GYN and Midwife Clinics

-You have lots of decisions to make now that you're expecting a baby, and one of the first things you'll need to consider is who will care for you during your pregnancy - an obstetrician, a family practice physician, or a certified nurse-midwife.
+You have lots of decisions to make now that you're having a baby, and one of the first things you'll need to consider is who will care for you during your pregnancy - an obstetrician, a family practice physician, or a certified nurse-midwife.
 Each has different qualifications, philosophies, practice guidelines, and areas of expertise.
 Your choice will depend on your health, your risk factors and the type of pregnancy and birth experience you want.
 Read our OB clinic patient testimonials.

 With offices located throughout Des Moines, you can schedule appointments close to home or work.
-Find an OB/GYN or Midwife in the Des Moines metro area.

 OB/GYN Clinic Locations

 Learn What to Expect with Your Medical Care During Pregnancy

 It is very important to start prenatal care as early as possible - the sooner good care begins, the better for the health of both moms and their babies.
 You should call to schedule your first examination during the first 6 to 8 weeks of your pregnancy, or when your menstrual period is 2 to 4 weeks late.
 Many health care providers will not schedule the first visit before 8 weeks, unless there is a problem.
 Read all about what to expect including routine visits, prenatal tests, and more.